 This current project, which builds on previous work by NQF in this area, was structured in two phases.
 The first phase included: (1) a commissioned paper on health information technology (HIT) and care coordination measurement, (2) an environmental scan identifying measurement gap areas, and (3) the development of a pathway forward for future measure development.
-The second phase consisted of the evaluation of 15 endorsed measures undergoing the endorsement maintenance review.
+The second phase consisted of the evaluation of 15 endorsed measures undergoing endorsement maintenance review.
 A 26-member Steering Committee, representing a range of stakeholder perspectives, was appointed for this project.
 During the second phase of this project, the Committee recommended 12 of the 15 measures as suitable for endorsement.
+The comment period for the draft report opened on April 2, 2012 and concluded on May 1, 2012.